okfn/opendatasurvey/site-admins/index.md

 #### New submissions

- * Contributors visit the `/census/submit/` page to make a new `Submission`
+ * Contributors visit the `/submit/` page to make a new `Submission`
  * This `Submission` is now queued awaiting review by a reviewer (see next item for details of what that will mean)
-    * Note: we have recently introduced a change to this workflow so that __the first submission for a given place + dataset is automatically "approved" (without review).__ In this case the Submission won't need to be reviewed and will automatically become the "Entry" for that place + dataset.
-    * This behaviour can be disabled by setting `approve_first_submission` config variable to TRUE.
+    * The `approve_first_submission` config variable can be set to TRUE in order to approve the first submission for a place/dataset/year automatically, without review.
+    * Reviewers can be set in three places:
+      * In the config sheet, where the reviewers can review all data for the instance
+      * In the datasets sheet, where the reviewers can review all data for a particular dataset
+      * In the places sheet, where the reviewers can review all data for a particular place

 #### Reviewing a submission